getludic/ludic/docs/catalog.md

 The `ludic.catalog` module is meant as a collection of components that could be useful for building Ludic applications.

 * Any contributor is welcome to add new components or helpers.
-* It also serves as showcase of possible implementations.
+* It also serves as a showcase of possible implementations.

 ## Typography